-SOPREMA's manufacturing plant dedicated to the panelized SBS-modified bitumen sheets is located in Drummondville (Quebec, Canada).
+SOPREMA's manufacturing plant dedicated to the panelized SBS-modified base sheets with a torch-applied cap sheet is located in Drummondville (Quebec, Canada).

 3 DESCRIPTION OF THE PRODUCTS

 3.1.
 Summary description and applications

 The SBS-modified bitumen membranes manufactured by SOPREMA are trusted to protect against weather conditions, temperature extremes, impacts, and foot traffic.
 Moreover, they provide beauty, affordability and reliability.
 The membranes are used on low-slope roofs (with slopes less than 2:12).
 They are available in a wide range of thicknesses and mechanical properties, able to adapt to many roof design challenges.
 SBS-modified bitumen membranes are composed of two sheets (base and cap sheets) and can be installed in various application modes1.